 Facility History and Mission

 NSN began operations in 1917, when the Navy acquired 474 acres of land to develop a naval base to support World War I activities.
 Bulkheads were built along the coast to extend available land, and after extensive dredge and fill operations the total land under Navy control was 792 acres.
 An additional 143 acres of land were acquired in 1918 and officially commissioned as Naval Air Station Norfolk.
 Improvements to the piers and expansion of supply and material handling facilities were also completed between 1936 and 1941.

-During World War II (between 1940 and 1945), major construction projects were completed, including a power plant, numerous runways and hangars, a tank farm, and several barracks/ housing complexes.
-During this time, the area of NSN expanded to over 2,100 acres.
-After World War II, NSN continued to acquire land through various types of land transfers and dredge and fill operations conducted in areas of Mason Creek, the Bousch Creek Basins, and Willoughby Bay.
+During World War II, major construction projects were completed, consisting of a power plant, numerous runways and hangars, a tank farm, several barracks, and housing complexes.
+During this time, the area of NSN expanded to more than 2,100 acres.
+After World War II, NSN continued to acquire land through various types of land transfers and dredge and fill operations conducted in areas of Mason Creek, Bousch Creek basins, and Willoughby Bay.

-The service and maintenance of vessels and aircraft.
-The service and maintenance of ships includes utilities hook-up, on-board maintenance, and coordination of ship movements in the harbor.
+The service and maintenance of vessels includes utilities hookups, onboard maintenance, and coordination of ship movements in the harbor.
 Additional functions include loading, unloading, and handling of fuels and oils used aboard the vessels.
 Ship and aircraft repair operations consist of paint stripping, patching, parts cleaning, repainting, engine overhauls, sandblasting, and metal-plating processes.